 The Oxford Majlis Asian Society is the second oldest student society at the University and the oldest Asian student society in the world.
 It brings together students from all over Asia, the Middle East, Iran, Central Asia, China and the Far East.
 Former members and Presidents include Benazir Bhutto, Manmohan Singh, Indira Gandhi, and K.P.S.
 Menon.

-In addition to the growing number of students from India, there are over 80 academics from India working at Oxford.
-They include lecturers, professors, and full-time researchers, across all disciplines.
+There are over 160 academics from India working at Oxford – these include lecturers, professors, and full-time researchers, across all disciplines.

 Many distinguished Indians have been academics at Oxford over the years, including Amartya Sen, recipient of the Nobel Prize in Economics (1998); Sarvepalli Radhakrishnan, President of India (1962-67); and C.N.R.
 Rao, Head of the Science Advisory Council to the Prime Minister of India (2009-Present).